gammasoft71/xtd/docs/documentation/Guides/xtd.core/Types overview/date_time.md

 ### Invoke constructors

 You call any of the overloads of the [date_time](https://gammasoft71.github.io/xtd/reference_guides/latest/classxtd_1_1date__time.html) constructor that specify elements of the date and time value (such as the year, month, and day, or the number of ticks).
-The following code creates a specific date using the DateTime constructor specifying the year, month, day, hour, minute, and second.
+The following code creates a specific date using the date_time constructor specifying the year, month, day, hour, minute, and second.

 ```cpp
 auto date1 = date_time(2008, 5, 1, 8, 30, 52);